915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 # 8\.
 Errors and Exceptions

-Until now error messages havenât been more than mentioned, but if you have tried out the examples you have probably seen some.
+Until now error messages haven’t been more than mentioned, but if you have tried out the examples you have probably seen some.
 There are (at least) two distinguishable kinds of errors: *syntax errors* and *exceptions*.